AA7Dr/Stock-Analysis-Optimization-Techniques/README.md

 ![image](https://github.com/user-attachments/assets/6b247818-4a3e-4488-a58d-af956ee3089e)

-### - More charts will be printed if code is run but for demonstration purposes I kept it to show only two
+### - Although more charts will be generated when the code is run, I’ve limited the output to show only two charts for demonstration purposes.